wagtail/wagtail/docs/topics/images.md

 The image property used for the `src` attribute is `image.url`, not `image.src`.
 ```

 This syntax exposes the underlying image Rendition (`tmp_photo`) to the developer.
-A "Rendition" contains the information specific to the way you've requested to format the image using the resize-rule, i.e. dimensions and source URL.
+A "Rendition" contains the information specific to the way you've requested to format the image using the resize-rule, dimensions and source URL.
 The following properties are available:

 ### `url`